jacopofar/RDRPOSTagger-python-3/README.md

 **Please cite** either the EACL or the AICom paper whenever RDRPOSTagger is used to produce published results or incorporated into other software.

-RDRPOSTagger is also available to download (10MB .zip file) at: [https://sourceforge.net/projects/rdrpostagger/files/RDRPOSTagger_v1.2.2.zip](https://sourceforge.net/projects/rdrpostagger/files/RDRPOSTagger_v1.2.2.zip)
+RDRPOSTagger is also available to download (10MB .zip file including all pre-trained models) at: [https://sourceforge.net/projects/rdrpostagger/files/RDRPOSTagger_v1.2.3.zip](https://sourceforge.net/projects/rdrpostagger/files/RDRPOSTagger_v1.2.3.zip)

-**Find the full usage of RDRPOSTagger at its website:** [http://rdrpostagger.sourceforge.net/](http://rdrpostagger.sourceforge.net/)
+**Find more information about RDRPOSTagger at its website:** [http://rdrpostagger.sourceforge.net/](http://rdrpostagger.sourceforge.net/)